This file is generated from Kodi source code and post-edited

 __kodistubs__ = True

 [docs] def getLocalizedString(self, id: int) -> str: """ Returns an addon's localized 'string'. :param id: integer - id# for string you want to localize. :return: Localized 'string' @python_v13 **id** is optional as it will be auto detected for this add-on instance.
-Example:: .. locstr = self.Addon.`getLocalizedString`(32000) .. """ return ""
+Example:: .. locstr = self.Addon.getLocalizedString(32000) .. """ return ""

-[docs] def getSettings(self) -> 'Settings': """ Returns a wrapper around the addon's settings. :return: `Settings` wrapper @python_v20 New function added.
+[docs] def getSettings(self) -> Settings: """ Returns a wrapper around the addon's settings. :return: Settings wrapper @python_v20 New function added.
 Example:: .. settings = self.Addon.getSettings() .. """ return Settings()

 [docs] def getSetting(self, id: str) -> str: """ Returns the value of a setting as string. :param id: string - id of the setting that the module needs to access. :return: Setting as a string @python_v13 **id** is optional as it will be auto detected for this add-on instance.
 Example:: .. apikey = self.Addon.getSetting('apikey') .. """ return ""

 [docs] def getSettingBool(self, id: str) -> bool: """ Returns the value of a setting as a boolean. :param id: string - id of the setting that the module needs to access. :return: Setting as a boolean @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.getBool()`** instead.
+Use **Settings.getBool()** instead.
 Example:: .. enabled = self.Addon.getSettingBool('enabled') .. """ return True

 [docs] def getSettingInt(self, id: str) -> int: """ Returns the value of a setting as an integer. :param id: string - id of the setting that the module needs to access. :return: Setting as an integer @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.getInt()`** instead.
+Use **Settings.getInt()** instead.
 Example:: .. max = self.Addon.getSettingInt('max') .. """ return 0

 [docs] def getSettingNumber(self, id: str) -> float: """ Returns the value of a setting as a floating point number. :param id: string - id of the setting that the module needs to access. :return: Setting as a floating point number @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.getNumber()`** instead.
+Use **Settings.getNumber()** instead.
 Example:: .. max = self.Addon.getSettingNumber('max') .. """ return 0.0

 [docs] def getSettingString(self, id: str) -> str: """ Returns the value of a setting as a string. :param id: string - id of the setting that the module needs to access. :return: Setting as a string @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.getString()`** instead.
+Use **Settings.getString()** instead.
 Example:: .. apikey = self.Addon.getSettingString('apikey') .. """ return ""

 [docs] def setSetting(self, id: str, value: str) -> None: """ Sets a script setting. :param id: string - id of the setting that the module needs to access. :param value: string - value of the setting. .. note:: You can use the above as keywords for arguments. @python_v13 **id** is optional as it will be auto detected for this add-on instance.
-Example:: .. self.Addon.`setSetting`(id='username', value='teamkodi') .. """ pass
+Example:: .. self.Addon.setSetting(id='username', value='teamkodi') .. """ pass

 [docs] def setSettingBool(self, id: str, value: bool) -> bool: """ Sets a script setting. :param id: string - id of the setting that the module needs to access. :param value: boolean - value of the setting. :return: True if the value of the setting was set, false otherwise .. note:: You can use the above as keywords for arguments. @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.setBool()`** instead.
+Use **Settings.setBool()** instead.
 Example:: .. self.Addon.setSettingBool(id='enabled', value=True) .. """ return True

 [docs] def setSettingInt(self, id: str, value: int) -> bool: """ Sets a script setting. :param id: string - id of the setting that the module needs to access. :param value: integer - value of the setting. :return: True if the value of the setting was set, false otherwise .. note:: You can use the above as keywords for arguments. @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.setInt()`** instead.
+Use **Settings.setInt()** instead.
 Example:: .. self.Addon.setSettingInt(id='max', value=5) .. """ return True

 [docs] def setSettingNumber(self, id: str, value: float) -> bool: """ Sets a script setting. :param id: string - id of the setting that the module needs to access. :param value: float - value of the setting. :return: True if the value of the setting was set, false otherwise .. note:: You can use the above as keywords for arguments. @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.setNumber()`** instead.
+Use **Settings.setNumber()** instead.
 Example:: .. self.Addon.setSettingNumber(id='max', value=5.5) .. """ return True

 [docs] def setSettingString(self, id: str, value: str) -> bool: """ Sets a script setting. :param id: string - id of the setting that the module needs to access. :param value: string or unicode - value of the setting. :return: True if the value of the setting was set, false otherwise .. note:: You can use the above as keywords for arguments. @python_v18 New function added. @python_v20 Deprecated.
-Use **`Settings.setString()`** instead.
+Use **Settings.setString()** instead.
 Example:: .. self.Addon.setSettingString(id='username', value='teamkodi') .. """ return True

 [docs] def openSettings(self) -> None: """ Opens this scripts settings dialog.
 Example:: .. self.Addon.openSettings() .. """ pass

-[docs] def getAddonInfo(self, id: str) -> str: """ Returns the value of an addon property as a string. :param id: string - id of the property that the module needs to access.
-Choices for the property are ====== ========= =========== ========== author changelog description disclaimer fanart icon id name path profile stars summary type version ====== ========= =========== ========== :return: AddOn property as a string Example:: .. version = self.Addon.getAddonInfo('version') .. """ return ""
+[docs] def getAddonInfo(self, id: str) -> str: """ Returns the value of an addon property as a string. :param id: string - id of the property that the module needs to access. :return: AddOn property as a string Example:: .. version = self.Addon.getAddonInfo('version') .. """ return ""

 [docs] class Settings: """ **Add-on settings** This wrapper provides access to the settings specific to an add-on.
 It supports reading and writing specific setting values. @python_v20 New class added.
 Example:: ... settings = xbmcaddon.Addon('id').getSettings() ... """